vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 ## Protocol, TLS 1.3

-In TLS 1.3 [@!RFC8446], the server adds its `dnssec_chain` extension to the extension block of the Certificate message containing the end entity certificate being validated, rather than to the extended ServerHello message.
+In TLS 1.3 [@!RFC8446], when the server receives the `dnssec_chain` extension, it adds its `dnssec_chain` extension to the extension block of the Certificate message containing the end entity certificate being validated, rather than to the extended ServerHello message.

 The extension protocol behavior otherwise follows that specified for TLS version 1.2 [@!RFC5246].